- Connector Diagrams

 - Record and stream your game commentary with built-in audio mixer

-- StreamEez built in for streaming on Twitch, Ustream and YouTube
+- StreamEez built in for streaming on Twitch and YouTube

-- Hauppauge Personal Logo application, to "burn" your logos into your recordings
+- Logo inserter, to "burn" your logos into your recordings and streams

 Included in the HD PVR 2 Gaming Edition

 - HD PVR 2 Gaming Edition high definition H.264 personal video recorder, USB 2.0 with built-in record button

 - HDMI output cable - 6 ft.

 - Quick installation guide

 Note: HD PVR 2 will not record video from HDMI with HDCP copy protection.